Latest news on the heating law ### Bundestag decision on the controversial Building Energy Act (GEG) ###

 The biggest challenge is to reduce the current dependence on fossil fuels while ensuring a reliable, sustainable and economical energy supply.

-🤖 Innovation and technology
+🤖 Innovation and Technology

-4️⃣ What does this mean for citizens?
+4️⃣ What does this mean for the citizens?

 🏡 Changes in the household

-💶 Economic benefits
+💶 Economic advantages

 🔄 A necessary change